Eliot-Roxbergh/notes_pinephone/README.md

 ### Video

 Hardware video acceleration not available in _any_ browser afaik.
-In general video decoding is done in SW [1], the issue (I think) is that Mali400 MP2 only supports GLES 2.0.
+In general video decoding is done in SW [1], the issue (I think) is that Mali400 MP2 only supports OpenGL ES (GLES) 2.0.
 More on HW acceleration see [2] [3].

 I think that for video watching in browser, best I have seen is (almost smooth) 30fps@480p, which was on **Angelbrowser**.
 With firefox performing similarly if on 3G RAM system.
 Outside the browser, mpv was able basically handle 30fps@1080p.